-Khloe Terae Shows Skin In Bed For Booty ‘Appreciation’ Post
+Khloe Terae Shows Skin In Bed For Booty 'Appreciation' Post

-Khloe Terae gave fans a good look at all her hard work on her booty in an “appreciation” post shared to her Instagram account this week.
-The 27-year-old star stunned in a series of photos uploaded on February 9 that showed her posing in bed in a plunging swimsuit.
+Khloe Terae gave fans a good look at the results of all her hard work on her booty in an "appreciation" post shared to her Instagram account this week.
+The 27-year-old star stunned in a series of photos uploaded on February 9 and which showed her posing in bed in a plunging swimsuit.

-The first shot showed the former Playboy model as she snapped a selfie with her right hand.
+The first shot captured the former Playboy model as she snapped a selfie with her right hand.
 She tousled her blond locks with her left as her hair cascaded over her left shoulder.
 She flashed a slight smile as she showed off her flawless figure and tan.

-Khloe rocked a blue and gold marble print one-piece that revealed plenty of her décolletage and was high-cut at the bottom to show off her hips and toned legs as she sat on the white sheets.
+Khloe rocked a blue and gold marble-print one-piece that revealed plenty of her décolletage and was high-cut at the bottom to showcase her hips and toned legs as she sat on the white sheets.

-She accessorized with a necklace featuring a ring pendant and two bracelets on her left wrist.
+She accessorized with a necklace featuring a round pendant and two bracelets on her left wrist.

-She appeared to stand for the next shot and moved to different lighting as she pouted at the camera.
+She appeared to stand for the next shot and moved into different lighting as she pouted at the camera.
 Khloe snapped the photo herself from the waist up.

 In the following image, Khloe gave a smile with her lips parted as she sat back down on the bed.